Osteochondral Lesion of the Talar Dome

 Other intervention for an osteochondral lesion of the talar dome

 Despite appropriate physiotherapy management, a small percentage of patients with this condition do not improve adequately.
 When this occurs the treating physiotherapist or doctor can advise on the best course of management.
-This may involve further investigation such as an X-ray, CT scan or MRI, or a review by a specialist who can advise on any procedures that may be appropriate to improve the condition.
+This may involve further investigation such as an X-ray, CT scan, MRI or bone scan, pharmaceutical intervention, corticosteroid injection, the use of supplements such as fish oil, glucosamine and chondroitin or a review by a specialist who can advise on any procedures that may be appropriate to improve the condition.
 Surgery, plaster cast immobilisation, the use of crutches or a protective boot may be indicated in patients with more severe injuries or in those cases that are unresponsive to conservative measures.
 A review with a podiatrist may also be indicated for the prescription of orthotics and appropriate footwear advice.

 Exercises for an osteochondral lesion of the talar dome

 The following exercises are commonly prescribed to patients with this condition.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 2-3 times daily once the physiotherapist and/or orthopaedic specialist have indicated it is safe to do so and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate and advanced exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should only take place provided there is no increase in symptoms.